recursecenter/blaggregator/README.md

 ### My blog post appears on blaggregator but no Zulip notification sent.

-- When a blog is added to Blaggregator, all the posts currently in the feed are added to the DB (and therefore marked as seen).
-No notifications are sent for these posts.

-- From the next crawl onwards, for every crawl a maximum of 2 notifications are sent for posts that haven't already been seen by blaggregator.
+For every crawl a maximum of 2 notifications are sent for posts that haven't already been seen by blaggregator.
+So, if you published more than 2 posts between consecutive (hourly) crawls by blaggregator, only the last two posts will be notified on Zulip.

 ### My blog is multi-purpose and not wholly code/Recurse Center specific